syncfusion-content/xamarin-docs/Xamarin/SfCarousel/Populating-Data.md

 ## Through Binding

+This section explains about setting Item Source and applying custom template to the data.

 ### Create a Model with Data

 SfCarousel items can be populated with a collection of image data.
 For example, a user may wants to create a SfCarousel control which will display a list of images.

 The SfCarousel model looks as follows.

+{% tabs %}

 {% highlight C# %}